canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 The Custom Resource Definition (CRD) allows you to define custom objects with their own name and schema.
 This is what we are going to use to submit TensorFlow jobs to our cluster.

-Luckily, the KubeFlow Core installation step already created the CRD so we can immediately submit models as ksonnet components by using the generate/apply pair of commands.
+Luckily, the Kubeflow Core installation step already created the CRD so we can immediately submit models as ksonnet components by using the generate/apply pair of commands.

-The job we are going to deploy is `tf-cnn`, a [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) example shipped with KubeFlow:
+The job we are going to deploy is `tf-cnn`, a [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) example shipped with Kubeflow:

 ```bash
 ks generate tf-cnn kubeflow-test --name=cdk-tf-cnn --namespace=kf-tutorial